twocity/linker/README.md

 If there's no activities match with the given link, or no interceptors has intercepted, the fallback handler be called.
 The [FallbackHandler] gives you the ability to handle unknown link: start another activity or show an error page.

-## Known issues

-+ Generated kotlin files was not recognized by AndroidStudio automatically. see [KT-20269](https://youtrack.jetbrains.com/issue/KT-20269)

 ## TODO

 + [ ] Generate link's builder when compiling